tfelici/streamer-viewer/linux/LINUX_HOST_REQUIREMENTS.md

-# Linux Host Requirements for Streamer Viewer with Webview
+# Linux Host Requirements for Streamer Viewer with Qt5 Webview

-This document outlines the system requirements and installation steps needed on the target Linux machine to run the Streamer Viewer executable with webview support.
+This document outlines the system requirements and installation steps needed on the target Linux machine to run the Streamer Viewer executable with Qt5 webview support.
+This build is optimized for KDE desktop environments.

 ## Quick Install Commands